richardvenneman/appsignal-docs/source/elixir/configuration/options.html.md

 Name of your application as it should be displayed on AppSignal.com.

+## `APPSIGNAL_CA_FILE_PATH` / `:ca_file_path`

+- Available since package version `0.12.0`.
+- Value: String.
+Default: `nil`

+Configure the path of the SSL certificate file on your machine.
+Default is `nil` and will use the system default certificate files.
+Use this option to point to another certificate file if there's a problem connecting to our API.

 ## `APPSIGNAL_DEBUG` / `:debug`

 - Value: Boolean `true`/`false`.
 Default: `false`